Myster-Tee/TinfoilWebServer/README.md

       {
         "Name": string,                 // The user name
         "Pwd": string,                  // The password
-        "AllowedFingerprints": string[],// The list of allowed Nintendo Switch users unique IDs for this user.
-Empty array or null to disable filtering.
-        "MessageOfTheDay": string,      // Custom message for the user "CustomIndexPath": string       // The path to a custom JSON file for this user to be merged with the served index }
+        "MaxFingerprints": number,      // The maximum number of fingerprints allowed for this user "MessageOfTheDay": string,      // Custom message for the user "CustomIndexPath": string       // The path to a custom JSON file for this user to be merged with the served index }
     ]
   },
-  "DevicesFiltering": {
+  "FingerprintsFilter": {
-    "AllowedFingerprints": string[]     // The global list of allowed Nintendo Switch users unique IDs.
-Empty array or null to disable filtering.
-  },
+    "Enabled" : boolean,                // «true» to enable fingerprints validation filter, «false» otherwise "FingerprintsFilePath": string      // The path to the file where to save allowed fingerprints "MaxFingerprints" : number          // The maximum number of global fingerprints allowed },
   "Blacklist": {
     "Enabled": boolean,                 // Enable or disable the IP blacklisting feature